 - Grief, sorrow, and mental suffering.
 Recovery for emotional damages are a relatively new aspect of Illinois wrongful death law, but can still be pursued by surviving family members.

-If you have any questions regarding your rights, please contact an experienced wrongful death lawyer in Rockford, Illinois at Tuite Law for a free consultation.
+There is a lot of work and time associated with establishing a wrongful death in Rockford, but with the right representation, you can be assured that your rights will be protected.
+If you have any questions regarding your rights, please contact us as your experienced wrongful death lawyers in Rockford, Illinois at Tuite Law for a free consultation.